This page contains affiliate links.

 How do I know if you were paid for a post?

 Easy.
 I will tell you.
 I always disclose in my sponsored posts (or review posts) if I’ve been compensated to write the post.
 I believe it’s important for reader trust to be transparent.
 For me personally as a reader of blogs, I like to know within the post if it’s a sponsored post.
 It doesn’t sit well for me to not disclose.
-It’s also required by law for companies in the USA to disclose a compensated relationship.
+It’s also required by law for companies in the USA and Canada to disclose a compensated relationship.

 Can I write a guest post for your site?